shivan-s/shivan.xyz/content/posts/new-look/index.md

 Some might think the old look is better.
 And they're probably right.
 It's a great theme.

-However, lately, I've been thinking about technology independence, technological malaise and sharing ideas (I'll expand on this in a promised future post)
+However, lately, I've been thinking about technology independence, technological malaise and sharing ideas (I'll expand on this in a promised future post).

-I normally put musings on big platforms like [Twitter](https://twitter.com/shivan__s) and [Instagram](https://instagram.com/shivan_s), and longer musings on [YouTube](https://youtube.com/@ShivanSivakumaran).
+I normally put musings on big platforms like [Twitter](https://twitter.com/shivan__s) and [Instagram](https://instagram.com/shivan_s), and longer musings on [YouTube](https://youtube.com/@ShivanS).

 Then, I peer at the analytics and weep over the lack of engagement, which discourages me to share.